Good Night, Forest Animals

 Scan this QR code to open story in the app

-Far and deep in the mountains, there is a small stream that springs under a tall hill.
-However, it's not any ordinary stream springing from under the stone.
-It has magical powers.
-Every night it puts all of the animals to sleep, bringing them sweet dreams with its gurgles.
+Deep in the mountains, there’s a small stream that springs from a high hill.
+However, it’s not any ordinary stream — it has magical powers.
+Every night it gurgles rhythmically and encourages all the forest creatures to enter dreamland.

 Our breathing is getting slower.
 We breathe in, we breathe out.
 Breathe in, breathe out.
-And one more time – breathe in, breathe out.
-Slowly again.
+Breathe in, breathe out.
+Again, slowly.

-The oak leaf is sailing on a gentle stream and we're setting out on an interesting journey through the forest riding it.
-We can still see the last of the sun's rays, but only a quiet and peaceful night can follow behind us.
+The oak leaf is drifting on this silent stream, taking us on an enchanting journey through the woods.
+We can still glimpse the last of the sun’s rays, while a quiet and peaceful night follows close behind.

-We're approaching a flat stone where a small frog sits.
-The frog is also exhausted after a long day full of froggy adventures.
-It could really use a nap, too.
-It's just waiting for us to wave good night and wish it sweet dreams.
-Dark night with millions of glittering stars is replacing the sunny day now.
-The frog yawns one last time and closes its eyes sleepily.
+We’re now approaching a flat stone where a small frog sits.
+He’s feeling tired after a long day full of froggy adventures.
+Before falling asleep, he waits for us to wave good night and wish him sweet dreams.
+The dark sky with its millions of glittering stars has since replaced the sunny day.
+The frog yawns one last time and closes his eyes sleepily.

-Even the little fox pups, who were having fun in the water all day, at once are alert, having noticed us.
-They know very well that we're bringing night with us.
-It’s time to go to bed.
-Mother fox doesn’t even have to call them to the den.
+Even the fox pups, who were having such fun playing in the water, stop what they’re doing when they notice us.
+They know very well that we’re bringing the nighttime to them.
+It’s time for bed, little foxes.
+Mother Fox doesn’t even have to call them into the den because they’re already beginning to make their way there.

-As we travel through a clearing, the last rays of light break through the trees as it fades.
-Birds stop singing and the stream calms down.
-We're also bringing peace and quiet here.
-All of the plants curl in, so that they, too, can rest peacefully.
-As usual, the night crickets will play something special for us, saying good night.
+As we travel through a clearing, the last faint rays of daylight completely fade away.
+The birds stop singing and the stream slows down.
+We’re bringing peace and quiet with us.
+The leaves of the plants curl inwards, so that they too can rest.
+As usual, the crickets are starting to sing their special song, saying good night to us.

-We're floating further.
-Nearly everyone and thing behind us is already asleep.
-But we still have to put the white-tailed fawn, or little deer, to sleep.
-It was playing alone in the deep forest all day.
-It's knackered, but glad that it’s time to go to sleep next to its parents.
+We float further… Nearly everyone and everything behind us is already asleep.
+But we still have to bid goodnight to the white-tailed fawn.
+She had been playing alone in the forest all day and is very glad to realise that it’s finally time to shut her eyes.

 You'll find this and more stories in Readmio